SensehacK/dev-cheatsheet/architecture/software_updates.md

 ## Intro

 This piece is quite opinionated from point of view.
 No way this is scientific or academic.
 So take it with a grain of salt or a glass of Whiskey talk speaking.
-But none theless enjoy my thought process around Software updates in general.
+But none the less enjoy my thought process around Software updates in general.

 ## Process